During the

 local clubs Uhlenhorst-Hertha and SC Urania Hamburg to compete as Barmbecker SG

-to compete in Gauliga Nordmark, one of sixteen top flight divisions of the period
+to compete in the Gauliga Nordmark, one of sixteen top-flight divisions of the period

 from the 1939-40 season.

-At that point as well as football, USC Paloma have sections for badminton, ball games, basketball, fitness, gymnastics, handball, junior sports, self defence, water sports and table tennis.
+At that point, as well as football, USC Paloma could boast sections for badminton, ball games, basketball, fitness, gymnastics, handball, junior sports, self-defence, water sports and table tennis.
 The football section catered for thirty teams covering all age groups and levels.

 A runners-up

-Hansa where they weighed in with eighth place in 2016-17.
+Hansa, where they finished in eighth place in 2016-17 under chief trainer Steffen Harms.

-The club was switched to the Hammonia group for 2017-18 around the same time as Kunstrasenplatz was fitted with a new artificial pitch, with Paloma finishing in fourth place with Tom Bein leading the scoring for the team coached by Steffen Harms before ending as runners-up in 2018-19 to win promotion.
+The club was switched to the Hammonia group for 2017-18 around the same time as Kunstrasenplatz was fitted with a new artificial pitch, with Paloma finishing in fourth place with Tom Bein leading the scoring for the team before ending as runners-up in 2018-19 to win promotion.

-We arrived bang on time at Hamburg Haufbanhof and I quickly sprang into action, as I found the left luggage lockers and then with remarkable simplicity the correct SBahn platform for my service to Barmbek.
+We arrived bang on time at Hamburg Hauptbahnhof, and I quickly sprang into action, as I found the left luggage lockers and then, with remarkable simplicity, the correct S-Bahn platform for my service to Barmbek.

-The ride lasted around fifteen minutes and I walked out to a beautiful but cold Sunday morning suburban scene.
-It was at this point I realised that for the second time in two days, the one hour time difference between the UK and Germany had done for me.
+The ride lasted around fifteen minutes, and I walked out to a beautiful but cold Sunday morning suburban scene.
+It was at this point that I realised that for the second time in two days, the one-hour time difference between the UK and Germany had done for me.
 The kick off was down as 9.45 on the website, but I'd forgotten that the times were for UK viewers!

-The ten minute walk through a very nice but deserted area brought me to the club gates, where I was the third or forth customer.
+The ten-minute walk through a very nice but deserted area brought me to the club gates, where I was the third or fourth customer.
 There was virtually an hour still until kick off!
 I paid €6 admission, which included a free programme which was in a box for supporters to help themselves.I returned to the clubhouse, where I ordered another coffee and sat in the window overlooking the pitch.
-It also had an open balcony, and was a fine facility.
-Gradually more spectators arrived as kick off approached, including the lovely sight of plenty of families.
+It also had an open balcony and was a fine facility.
+Gradually, more spectators arrived as kick-off approached, including the lovely sight of plenty of families.

-Sadly after ten minutes of the second period I had to make a move as I had yet to pick up my ticket from the Millerntor, and with news that the game was likely to be a sell out, I didn't want to take any chances in it being re-sold.
-Inevitably, as soon as I walked out the ground I heard a big cheer.
-It turned out that Max Liehr had double Paloma's advantage.
+Sadly, after ten minutes of the second period, I had to make a move as I had yet to pick up my ticket from the Millerntor, and with news that the game was likely to be a sellout, I didn't want to take any chances of it being resold.
+Inevitably, as soon as I left the ground, I heard a big cheer.
+It turned out that Max Liehr had doubled Paloma's advantage.

 No comments: